-One of the topics that’s come up again and again in our free marketing clinics is the importance of an e-newsletter as a marketing tool.
-It’s an ideal way to keep in touch with current clients, remind potential customers of what you do and how you can help them and build credibility as a valued partner.
-Here are nine ways to help you make the most of your e-newsletter.
+An enewsletter is an ideal way to keep in touch with current clients, remind potential customers of what you do and how you can help them and build credibility as a valued partner.
+Here are nine ways to help you make the most of the opportunity.

 - Clarify your objectives.
 Decide what you want to achieve from your e-newsletter and develop a plan to achieve these.
 Consider whether you want your e-newsletter to raise brand awareness, promote specific products or services, improve customer loyalty, build credibility or increase engagement.
 Design content and include calls to action that help you achieve these aims.